haganbmj/mtg-proxy-site/README.md

 ### Developer Notes

-- This project is intended to be deployed statically and uses a minimal list of cards bundled with the distributables.
+- This project is deployed statically and uses a list of cards bundled with the distributables.
 - Use `npm run cards` to build the card list using locally stored data, or `npm run cards:update` to force fetching an updated list from Scryfall.
-- Develop locally with `npm run serve`.
+- Develop locally with `npm run dev`, `npm run test`, and `npm run lint`.
-- The UI components here make use of [Spectre.css](https://picturepan2.github.io/spectre/index.html), see the linked docs for usage information.
+- The UI components are built with [Spectre.css](https://picturepan2.github.io/spectre/index.html), see the linked docs for usage information.

-### Known Issues

-- Excluding basic lands and creating a list with _only_ basics is permit, but I'm pretty sure that's a stupid edge case I don't want to deal with.
-- Better mutation handling for the textarea. ie. Keep existing selections when adding additional cards.
-- Need to verify @media print behavior across multiple browsers.
-- Probably also need to document print to pdf process and options.
-- Manually adjusting print margins restores the hidden default print page header/footer.
-Unclear if there's a way to actually remove those or not.

 ### Decent Test Data Set